 - talk to your GP about alternative treatment options

-It’s a good idea to get a referral from your GP to see a urologist.
-That way, your GP can pass on useful information, and the urologist can later tell your GP about your visit.
+It is important to get a referral from your GP to see a urologist.
+That way, your doctor can pass on useful information, and the urologist can later tell your doctor about your visit.
 Also, if you don’t have a referral, neither Medicare nor private health insurance will contribute to the cost of your care.

 For more information